Skip to content

 December 27, 2017, eight former and current Kentucky state employees sued the Kentucky Retirement System (KRS) officials, consultants, selected board members, three hedge fund firms, and their top executives.
 The suit claimed KRS and their partners played roles in a “civil conspiracy” that gambled a $2.1 billion investment in risky hedge funds and masked the severity of the crisis for years.

-On December 27, 2019, a group representing the CEOs of health insurers worldwide published its biannual guide, International Federation of Health Plans, that addressed the international cost of specific medical services.
+On December 27, 2019, the health insurance industry published its biannual guide, International Federation of Health Plans, analyzing medical services and costs.
 The report on 2017 prices showed the U.S. paid higher prices for medication, imaging tests, basic health visits, and common operations.
-Not only did the U.S. system make customers pay outrageous fees, but it also financed a robust and politically powerful healthcare industry, making lowering prices next to impossible.
+The report concluded the U.S. made customers pay outrageous fees while it financed a politically powerful healthcare industry, making lowering prices next to impossible.